 If you or a loved one have been arrested for murder or manslaughter it is critical that you get help from an experienced criminal defense attorney.
 The process is complex and requires someone with trial experience and knowledge concerning this very serious charge.
 The laws are complex.
 You may need the assistance of an experienced criminal defense attorney to explain your options and get a favorable resolution.

-Why The Law Offices of Daniel J. Fernandez, P.A.?
+Why The Law Office of Daniel J. Fernandez, P.A.?

-The attorneys at The Law Offices of Daniel J. Fernandez, P.A. have experience with murder and manslaughter cases and will work vigorously to resolve your situation.
-The attorneys at The Law Offices of Daniel J. Fernandez, P.A. have the experience necessary to deal with and resolve the complex issues associated with murder and manslaughter cases.
-The attorneys at The Law Offices of Daniel J. Fernandez, P.A. are bilingual and will provide a free and confidential consultation so that you can discuss your situation.
-The Law Offices of Daniel J. Fernandez, P.A. can help you understand all of your options.
+The attorneys at The Law Office of Daniel J. Fernandez, P.A. have experience with murder and manslaughter cases and will work vigorously to resolve your situation.
+The attorneys at The Law Office of Daniel J. Fernandez, P.A. have the experience necessary to deal with and resolve the complex issues associated with murder and manslaughter cases.
+The attorneys at The Law Office of Daniel J. Fernandez, P.A. are bilingual and will provide a free and confidential consultation so that you can discuss your situation.
+The Law Office of Daniel J. Fernandez, P.A. can help you understand all of your options.

-If you or a loved one have been arrested for murder or manslaughter and need help, The Law Offices of Daniel J. Fernandez, P.A. will guide you through the process.
-The Law Offices of Daniel J. Fernandez, P.A. can assist you in getting the best possible outcome.
+If you or a loved one have been arrested for murder or manslaughter and need help, The Law Office of Daniel J. Fernandez, P.A. will guide you through the process.
+The Law Office of Daniel J. Fernandez, P.A. can assist you in getting the best possible outcome.
 Murder and manslaughter cases are complex.
-The Law Offices of Daniel J. Fernandez, P.A. may be able to help you find a solution.
+The Law Office of Daniel J. Fernandez, P.A. may be able to help you find a solution.

 Attorney Daniel J. Fernandez has murder and manslaughter trial experience and will work diligently to get your situation resolved favorably.
 Contact us today so we can fight for you and protect your rights.
 Call (813) 229-5353.